enviconnect/public-inductionzone-policies/README.md

 70569 Stuttgart<br>
 Germany

-(henceforth refered to as "we", "us", "our", "the operators", or "Induction Zone")
+(henceforth refered to as "we", "us", "our", "the operators", or "Induction Zone").

 Contact us at induction.zone@enviconnect.de.